kriipke/hugo-s3/README.md

 Generates a Docker image named `hugo-s3` that contains everything you need to generate the Hugo site you've got the source for on your local machine.

-This image is also available via `docker pull l0xy/hugo-s3`, however this `make` target is available for those wish to modify the Docker container.
+This image is also available via `docker pull l0xy/hugo-s3`, so you don't typically need to use this command unless you've edited the Dockerfile yourself to add some extra functionality to Hugo.

 #### `make serve`